A Danube River Cruise

 - Czech Republic: Enjoy two full days to explore Prague with in-depth tours of Prague Castle, the famous Charles Bridge, and the Jewish Quarter.

 Please Note: Guests will visit all sites listed below.
-However, the July 1 - 16, 2016 departure will accommodate guest on the Amadeus Silver II while the September 6 - 21, 2016 departure will continue on the Amadeus Silver.
+However, the July 1 - 16, 2016 departure will accommodate guests on the Amadeus Silver II while the September 6 - 21, 2016 departure will continue on the Amadeus Silver.

 Day 1 – Depart the U.S.